The Insider's Guide to Route 66's Must-Stop Spots

 Acoma Sky City

-Route 66 will bring you within 20 minutes of the Acoma Pueblo, home to North America’s oldest continually inhabited community.
+Route 66 will bring you within 20 minutes of the Acoma Pueblo, home to one of North America’s oldest continually inhabited communities.
 At Sky City, you’ll find yourself atop a 367-foot sandstone bluff that’s been home to the Acoma people since at least 1150 CE.

 El Malpais National Monument